levovix0/localize/README.md

   }
 )
 ```
-note: dynamic translations files are diffirent from static translations files: they contain table for modules
+* Dynamic translations files are diffirent from static translations files: they contain table for modules
-note: for now, dynamic translations are not formated
+* For now, dynamic translations are not formated

 ## known issues
 * for now, dynamicly loaded translations cannot be formated at all